delphiunderground/eid-mw-sdk-delphi/README.md

 Copy/paste these 2 files in the same directory as your eid-mw-sdk-delphi .exe files.

-Theses 2 dll are available at https://indy.fulgan.com/SSL/
+These 2 dll are available at https://indy.fulgan.com/SSL/

 ## Third-party files